nephio-project/porch/docs/content/en/docs/7_cli_api/_index.md

 The `porch.kpt.dev/v1alpha1` resources are Aggregated API Resources (not Custom Resources defined in a CRD) whilst the `config.porch.kpt.dev/v1alpha1` resources are Custom Resources.
 {{% /alert %}}

+The following lists provide a summary of the resources documented in the generated API and CRD guide:

 **porch.kpt.dev/v1alpha1:**

 - **PackageRevision** - Represents a specific revision of a package with metadata and lifecycle state
-- **PackageRevisionResources** - Contains the actual file contents of a package revision
+- **PackageRevisionResources** - Contains a list of the files in a package revision, there is one PackageRevisionResources resource for each PackageRevision resource
-- **PorchPackage** - Represents a package in a repository
+- **PorchPackage** - Represents a package in a repository, with one or more PackageRevision resources in each package

 **config.porch.kpt.dev/v1alpha1:**

-- **Repository** - Connects Porch to Git or OCI repositories
+- **Repository** - Connects Porch to Git repositories
 - **PackageVariant** - Automates package cloning and updates
 - **PackageVariantSet** - Manages sets of package variants